 Seller specific: Sellers agree to surrender the total order value plus funds including any additional payment processing and payout fees (+ variable payout fee) incurred as a result of the return & refund or cancellation of a sale including currency fees incurred (varies), Apex Interface total commission (5% +25p) and payment dispute gateway fees (up to £15) if triggered.
 Sellers agree to owe these amounts to Apex Interface when having been found to have violated an ethical conduct rule through misleading advertisement.
 Sellers agree to surrender funds exactly equivalent to the costs incurred from their pending funds from other sales or to pay directly from their bank account to Apex Interface Ltd to cover the costs of a successful return and request action by a customer.
 Sellers accept that the surrendering of funds to cover a successful return and request action will occur despite their objection when evidence has been presented and evaluated to verify a return & refund action.

 39(a): Determined solely and rationally (in conjunction with evidence presented or not) from the perspective of Apex Interface where sellers have lied and presented this objection as ‘evidence’ to a return & refund request this can result in an additional account strike and potentially account termination.

-Ethical Standards: This helps to expose unethical persons acting as sellers and increases the rate of purges from Apex Interface of unethical sellers prone to and hideously adamant in their manipulation.
-This results in a better community of sellers and helps to ensure a flawless, more ethical and efficient experience for buyers.
+Ethical Standards: This helps to expose unethical persons acting as sellers and increases the rate of removals from Apex Interface of unethical sellers prone to and hideously adamant in their manipulation.
+This results in a better community of sellers, benefiting genuine sellers and helps to ensure a flawless, more ethical and efficient experience for buyers.

 39(b): Where a seller does not admit an error and persists with lying to, attempting to mislead or manipulate* Apex Interface staff, as determined by the evidence seen by Apex Interface in each instance, that seller will receive an additional account strike.